Get insider access

 • Skullcandy Crusher Evo Wireless: The Skullcandy Crusher Evo Wireless are over-ears with a haptic bass feature, meaning you can customize the amount of thump and rumble in your mixes.
 This feature is great if you like genres like EDM and hip-hop, but it overwhelms and bloats vocals and lead instruments.
 Unlike the Anker Soundcore Life Q30 Wireless, they also lack more robust sound customization features.
 See our review

-• Philips Fidelio X2HR: The Philips Fidelio X2HR are entry-level open-back over-ears that are more affordable than the Sennheiser HD 800 S. They have a very comfortable fit and a balanced, detailed sound profile with an immersive passive soundstage.
-However, they're bulky, leak a lot of audio, and don't have the premium build quality of the Sennheiser.
-See our review
+The Philips SHP9500 are entry-level open-back over-ears that are a lot more affordable than the Sennheiser HD 800 S. They have a very comfortable fit and a balanced sound profile.
+However, they don't have as much bass as the Sennheiser, and their soundstage isn't quite as immersive.

 Recent Updates